Xorir/EMViperGenerator/README.md

           let generator = EMViper()
           Pass module name, project name in which the module is going to be used and compy right holder name into the function generator.createModule(moduleName: "naku", projectName: "zz", CopyRightHolder: "dd")
 7) Run the project and wait for the folder to pop up.
+8) Drag & Drop the folder created into you Cocoa or Cocoa Touch project.